amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 anything.
 Later I will explain how you can use other databases (for example MySQL).

-### Why Is It All in English?
+## Why Is It All in English?

-If you are a native English speaker, you may not find it surprising that Rails apparently loves the English language.
-Even if you are not a native English speaker, you should try to accept and even adopt Rails' love for the English language.
+If you are not a native English speaker, you should try to accept and even adopt Rails' love for the English language.
 Much of it will then be much easier and more logical.
 Most of the code then reads just like a normal English sentence.
 For example, many mechanisms automagically use plural or singular forms of normal English words.
 If you get used to naming database fields and tables with English terms (even if you are programming in a different language), then you can make use of the whole power of this magic.
 This mechanism is referred to as `Inflector` or *Inflections*.